RubyLindy/privateML/README.md

 24-12-2024

 KNN was added and exhibits the same behaviour as the other models, except simple_division.
 I conclude that the only way to improve results is to add more instances or more features.

+7-1-2024

+The other perspectives were added to the data set and new plots were made for all beside simple division (all v3 beside knn, there it is v2).
+All noticably perform better than how they did with the previous dataset.